zaphar/ucg/docsite/site/content/how-to/script.md

 sort_by = "weight"
 in_search_index = true
 +++
-Let's say we wanted to use ucg generate a launch script for a local jupyter datascience notebook container.
-This HowTo walks you through creating a ucg file that can generate a script to launch the container.
+Let's say we wanted to use UCG generate a launch script for a local jupyter datascience notebook container.
+This HowTo walks you through creating a UCG file that can generate a script to launch the container.

 First lets define some docker configuration values that we'll use later.